-FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2016

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-(Commission File Number)

-LAZARD LTD

-(Exact name of registrant as specified in its charter)

-Bermuda (State or Other Jurisdiction of Incorporation or Organization) 98-0437848 (I.R.S.
-Employer Identification No.)

-Clarendon House 2 Church Street Hamilton HM11, Bermuda (Address of principal executive offices)

-Registrant's telephone number: (441) 295-1422

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \boxtimes Non-accelerated filer \square

-Accelerated filer \square Smaller reporting company \square

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+FORM 10-Q (Mar k One) \boxtimes QUARTERLY REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2016 OR TRANSITION REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) OF F THE SECURITIES EXCHANGE ACT OF For the transition period from to 333-126751 (Commission File Number) ARD GROUP act name of registrant as specified in its char Delaware (State or Other Jurisdiction of Incorporation or Organization) 51-0278097 (I.R.S.
+Employer Identification No.) (A 30 Rockefeller Plaza New York, NY 10112 ddress of principal executive office es) Regist rant's telephone number: (212)-63 2-6000 during Indicate by check mark whether the Registrant (1) has file g the preceding 12 months (or for such shorter period that rements for the past 90 days.
+Yes \boxtimes No \square Section 13 or 15(d) of the Securities Exchange Act of 1934 uch reports), and (2) has been subject to such filing be sul T ($\S 232.405$ of this chapter) during t orporate Website, if any, every Interactive Data File required to the preceding 12 months (or for such shorter period that the ndicate by check mark whether the Registrant is a large a tions of "large accelerated filer," "accelerated filer," and " a non-accelerated filer, or a smaller reporting company.
+See the 212b-2 of the Exchange Act.
+(Check one): Large accelerated filer □ Non-accelerated filer ⊠ Accelerated Smaller repo filer □ orting company □ I ndicate by check mark whether the Registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠

-As of July 22, 2016, there were 129,766,091 shares of the Registrant's Class A common stock outstanding (including 5,545,541 shares held by subsidiaries).
+As of July 22, 2016, in addition to profit participation interests, there were two managing member interests outstanding.

-Table of Contents